-- If the P2MP policy is operational and has an operational CP, the following handling applies. - If a CP with a higher preference is configured and becomes operational, the users should switch to - If the current CP is the highest preference and another CP with the same preference is configured, the users should stay on the current CP. - If the P2MP policy is shutdown, then no shutdown, and there are multiple CPs with the same preference, the CP that was created last should be chosen.
+- If the P2MP policy is operational and has an operational CP, the following handling applies. - If a CP with a higher preference is configured and becomes operational, the users should switch to it. - If the current CP is the highest preference and another CP with the same preference is configured, the users should stay on the current CP. - If you administratively disable and then enable the P2MP policy, and there are multiple CPs with the same preference, select the CP that was created most recently.
 The show command for the CP displays the creation time.